Queen's CPD Infectious Disease Webinars 2025/26

 This webinar series brings together leading experts to explore timely and emerging topics in infectious disease.
 Whether you joined us for the previous symposium or are new to the series, these sessions provide valuable insights for healthcare professionals interested in HIV and a wide range of infectious disease issues relevant to clinical practice.
 This year’s series includes sessions on antimicrobial resistance and stewardship, current trends in HIV prevention and care, and key updates in infectious disease management.

-**Please note that these webinars may be recorded.
+**Please note that these webinars will be recorded.

 • The Unrecognized Pandemic of Superbugs